daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 subtitle: ''

 ---
-## Are you overwhelmed with meal planning and you want to have it in place once and for all?
+## Are you overwhelmed with meal planning and want to have it in place once and for all?

-**If so, The Simple Meal Planning Guide** will help you never again to question yourself, “_What's for dinner?_” if you follow through with creating a routine and a plan that works for you and your family.
+**If so, The Simple Meal Planning Guide** will help you never again to question yourself, “_What's for dinner?_” if you follow through with creating a plan that works for you and your family.

 <br>